 - A. Business and commercial developments shall be designed and constructed for safe and convenient pedestrian circulation within the development; and, where possible, easy pedestrian access to the development. - B. Commercial developments located on major arterial roads shall also comply with the Design Guidelines for Development Along Highways. - C. The minimum setback between commercial buildings and adjacent lot or property lines shall be: - 1.
 Adjoining all other non residential uses: twenty-five (25) feet unless adjoining uses enter into agreements permitting the construction of adjoining buildings to the common lot line. - 2.
 Adjoining residential areas: one hundred (100) feet. - 3.
 From county road and state highway rights-of-way: fifty (50) feet. - D. Business and commercial development shall provide for off-street parking facilities sufficient to minimize traffic congestion and provide safe vehicular access and circulation, subject to the following guidelines: - 1.
 Parking, access and circulation areas shall be designed and constructed to provide adequate space for the removal, piling and storage of snow. - 2.
 All parking facilities shall be designed with a dust-free all-weather surface and shall be graded and drained to dispose of all surface water. - 3.
 Parking facilities will be adequate to the proposed use and the anticipated demand for parking spaces.
-Business and commercial development, storage and parking areas that negatively impact the privacy and views of adjacent residential properties shall be screened by appropriate fencing or vegetation. - E. If Threshold Standards are exceeded, an approved plan for mitigating adverse impacts is required.
+Business and commercial development, storage and parking areas that negatively impact the privacy and views of adjacent residential properties shall be screened by appropriate fencing or vegetation. - E. All new, and any change or enlargement, of commercial and industrial uses require a Permit as outlined in Chapter 1, Section 3 of this Code.
+If Threshold Standards are exceeded, an approved plan for mitigating adverse impacts is required.